KUNAL-KAMALKISHOR-BHOSIKAR/edgefleet-cricket-ball-tracking/README.md

-# Cricket Ball Detection and Tracking (EdgeFleet.ai Assignment)
+# Cricket Ball Detection and Tracking

 This repository implements a complete computer vision pipeline to detect and track a cricket ball in videos captured from a single static camera, as part of the EdgeFleet.ai AI/ML assessment.